denzelkwan/image-comparison/README.md

  Once all the images are compared, the csv file should have the same amount of rows as the original csv file with the list of images to compare.

+ ### Testing
+ PNG and JPEG file types were tested.
+Comparison between the differing file types work as intended.
+ File types of different sizes are resized to the intended dimensions and can be properly compared.
+ Output CSV file was checked to ensure it matches the order of images being compared from the original CSV file.

+ ## How to Use
+ Once all necessary libraries have been imported, you must make sure the `image-comparison.csv` file is in the same level as the `main.py` file.
+If not, you have to change the code where the `image-comparison.csv` is, to the absolute path of the csv file with the list of images.

+ To run the script, type: `python main.py` in the command line.

+ ## Maintaining
+ If this project is being passed onto someone else, I will tell that person to read this README to make sure they are following the steps.
+Unless there needs more features/capabilities, there should be no reason to modify the code.

+ If all the modules have been installed/imported, yet errors regarding the modules are occuring, double check the versions of the libraries match the ones of the README.
+It is possible differing library versions can interfere with the functionality.
+Uninstall and reinstall the proper version of the libraries, or update them to the proper version if they are outdated.